 Do you get enough sleep and rest?

-Yes 11
+Yes n

 No 15

 Which of these physical activities do you do regularly?
-(CHOOSE ALL THAT APPLY)
+(Choose all that apply)

 Climb stairs 3

 Walk 20-30 minutes 15

 Jog or run 1

 Self-defense classes or activities 0

 Yoga 6

 Swim 2

-Manual physical housework 11
+Manual physical housework n

 Manual physical labor outside the house 1

 Physical therapy for injury 4

 Do regular exercises (stretches) 3

 Which of these activities do you do for fun on a regular basis?
-(CHOOSE ALL THAT APPLY)
+(Choose all that apply)

 Dancing 4

 Socialize outside work (in-person pre-COVID-19 pandemic) 10

 Play musical instruments 3

 Go jogging 0

 Walking 0

 Bicycling 2

 Cooking 12

 Drawing, painting, coloring, pottery, visual arts 4

 Read poetry or fiction 8

-Which of these activities do you do for fun on a regular basis?
-(CHOOSE ALL THAT APPLY)

 Write fiction or poetry 6

 Gardening 5

 Listen to music 10

 Watch movies 17

 Get massages 4

 Go to the gym 4

 Have sex 4

 Other responses provided:

 Play video games 1

 Watch Netflix, TV 17

 Go hiking 3

 Socialize with friends on Zoom during COVID 10

 Spend time with family members 2

 Have animal companions 6

 Recreational drug use 1